RISKTAGGER: Evidence-Guided LLM Agent for Post-Incident Forensic Analysis of Money Laundering in Web3: Background

 \section{Background}

-\textbf{(1) Web3 transaction basics.} In Web3, every transfer or contract interaction is recorded as a public, immutable transaction on a blockchain.
+\textbf{Web3 transaction basics.} In Web3, every transfer or contract interaction is recorded as a public, immutable transaction on a blockchain.
 Each transaction includes metadata such as a unique hash, timestamp, sender and receiver addresses, transferred tokens, and related event logs~\cite{Wu2023MoTs}.
 Smart contracts~\cite{ZHENG2020475} are self-executing programs deployed on-chain, enabling programmable financial operations such as token swaps or cross-chain transfers~\cite{lin2025Connector}.
-Although all of these records are verifiable and permanently stored, user identities remain pseudonymous, and relationships between addresses must be inferred through transaction patterns rather than explicit ownership~\cite{10.1108/JFC-06-2020-0113}.
-This transparency–anonymity trade-off forms the foundation and difficulty of blockchain-based AML research.
+Although these records are verifiable and permanently stored, user identities remain pseudonymous, and relationships between addresses must be inferred from transaction patterns rather than explicit ownership~\cite{10.1108/JFC-06-2020-0113}.
+This transparency-anonymity trade-off forms the foundation and difficulty of blockchain-based AML research.

-\textbf{(2) AML paradigm and red flags. } Anti–money laundering (AML) analysis generally follows a three-stage paradigm: placement, layering, and integration~\cite{PLI}.
+\textbf{AML paradigm and red flags.} Anti-money laundering (AML) analysis generally follows a three-stage paradigm: placement, layering, and integration~\cite{PLI}.
 In the first stage, illicit funds are introduced into the financial system; during layering, their origins are obscured through multi-chain transfers, token swaps on decentralized exchanges (DEXs)~\cite{dex}, stablecoin conversions, and cross-chain bridge movements; finally, the funds are reintegrated into the economy under seemingly legitimate forms.
-Regulatory bodies such as the Financial Action Task Force (FATF)~\cite{10.1108/JMLC-06-2020-0070} have established a set of ``red-flag'' indicators to identify suspicious behaviors, including unusually large or frequent transactions, interactions with mixers or exploit-linked wallets, and the aggregation or dispersion of assets across multiple chains.
-These indicators form the core cues for detecting Web3 money-laundering activities and serve as essential reasoning signals within the RiskTagger framework.
+Regulatory bodies such as the Financial Action Task Force (FATF)~\cite{10.1108/JMLC-06-2020-0070} have established a set of red-flag indicators to identify suspicious behaviors, including unusually large or frequent transactions, interactions with mixers or exploit-linked wallets, and the aggregation or dispersion of assets across multiple chains.
+These indicators form core cues for detecting Web3 money-laundering activities and serve as reasoning signals within the \textsc{RiskTagger} framework.